krosk/fastswitch-notes/notes/12-12_december.md

 - - Server/client solutions (MobileIron, Devide): Provide a simplified environment to do some tasks, all within a server (just like a window).
 Varying degrees of functionality, and data are confined within a server.
 Secure, but do not provide the full capability of a secondary OS.
 - - Chroot+VNC based solutions for Linux (Ubuntu on Android, Linux on Android): chroot may enable running any linux-based OS over another linux-based OS, but root processes are bound to run within a full system and can get out of the box = bad security

 Study:
 - Two modes of execution: Sequential and Parallel, affect CPU and device sharing
 - Sequential:
 - - Principle: At all times, one OS run, the other are paused
 - - - CPU: each OS gets the most of the limited processing power.
 Security boost as execution time of each environment is tightly controlled (no risk of one environment hogghing resources, or monitoring), but impossible to run parallel tasks between environments.
 - - - Devices: each OS gets the most of the devices functionality.
-- - Implementation: Readily implementable with suspend-to-ram like, no problem of device sharing
+- - Implementation: x86: OS switching.
+Readily implementable with suspend-to-ram like, no problem of device sharing
 - - Prototype: has been realized, with a good degree
 - Parallel:
 - - Principle: Multiple OSes may run in parallel
 - - - CPU: One machine has at least one static core.
 Other cores can be dynamically added to or transferred between environments.
 - - - Devices: Higher complexity as devices need to be shared.
 See NoHype
-- - Implementation: Implementable with CPU hotplugging, and specific support from the devices
+- - Implementation: x86: Twin-Linux.
+Implementable with CPU hotplugging, and specific support from the devices

 - Memory sharing: Model of dynamic memory layout across all OSes
 - Regardless of if it is sequential or parallel, SMP hardware can/will ensure coherency of cache and memory.
 - No protection: readily implementable on ARM devices with memory hotplug like
 - VE: most complete solution to preserve a "per environment" protection
 - Trustzone: enough for a "per world" protection (secure/non-secure), need hardware/software support (and potentially bootloader cooperation).
 Contrary to x86 needs, this is a viable solution for mobile devices.
 A system host can be located in the secure world and controls the monitor.
+Trustzone is different from Virtualization in that there is no intermediate translation table (hardware only compares the secure state of the memory access with a secure tag of the target address), and therefore there is no performance penalty.

 Prototype availability:
-- The first step has been to implement a watered down version of the architecture on a consumer electronics, mainly to prove that making multiple OSes cooperate on a single device directly on hardware is a possibility.
-We have done it.
+- First prototype prove that multiple OSes can cooperate on a single device directly on hardware while keeping performance, on ANY ARM consumer electronics; a watered down version of the architecture make it possible, allowing instance management (creation, booting, allocation, memory transfer) and tackle several problems met with proprietary hardware.
-- The second would be to prove that heterogeneous OSes may run.
-Consumer electronics due to their proprietary platforms are limited in the availability of heterogeneous OSes, and therefore we resort to use a simulator instead.
+- We may use features implemented within Linux, but they could very possibly another OS.
+OS switching has proved it possible on x86.
+Android and WebOS, allowing access to a wider range of programs ?
+- Second prototype goes one step further by providing memory isolation. consumer electronics with specific hardware could support this, but unfortunately, our previous prototype does not allow us to tamper with its secure part, although it has hardware support.
+We therefore use a emulator with crude but functional Trustzone to support our claim.
+Due to the small number of devices (peripherals), this also allows us to run two OSes in // without device interference.

 Others:
 - NoHype has virtual i/o devices... do we need to provide this?